saucelabs/elemental-next/frontend/docs/updated-tips/19-data-driven-testing/ruby.md

 ---
-title: '19: Data Driven Testing'
+title: "19: Data Driven Testing"
-id: '19-data-driven-testing-ruby'
+id: "19-data-driven-testing-ruby"
-contentUrl: "docs/updated-tips/data-driven-testing/19-data-driven-testing-ruby"
+contentUrl: "docs/data-driven-testing/19-data-driven-testing-ruby"
 sidebar_label: Ruby
 text: "There are times when you run across functionality you want to test repeatedly with various inputs to see how the system behaves.
 We're going to go over a way to do this that will take some of the burden out of the process."
 number: 19
 publish_date: 2015-07-14
 last_update:
   date: 2023-02-28
 tags:
-  - 'data-driven testing'
+  - "data-driven testing"
-  - 'csv'
+  - "csv"
-  - 'authentication'
+  - "authentication"
 level: 2
 category:
-  - 'remote'
+  - "remote"
 language: ruby
 ---